 We have to start changing the kind of narrative and dialogue that occurs between the museum community and the First Nations community, if we hope to make those relationships better.

 Jodi Simkin, former director of the Nuyumbalees Cultural Centre

 Towards a better future: museums and Indigenous cultural heritage

 The story of the Cranmer Potlatch and the repatriation process is not just the story of an injustice and the quest to right that wrong.
 It is also a story about the role museums have played in Indigenous communities.
 In the past, many museums housed and stored Indigenous cultural artifacts without the consent of the communities to which those artifacts belonged.
 Recent years, however, have seen more and more museums collaborating with Indigenous communities to protect Indigenous heritage.
-Greater collaboration between museums and Indigenous peoples was actually one of the 94 calls to action made in the Final Report of the Truth and Reconciliation Commission of Canada.
+Greater collaboration between museums and Indigenous peoples was actually one of the 94 calls to action - will open in a new tab made in the Final Report of the Truth and Reconciliation Commission of Canada.

 Jodi Simkin says when it comes to hosting and protecting Indigenous heritage, museums must allow Indigenous communities to lead the way.
 In the past, many museums took potlatch items, along with other artifacts, in part because they believed Indigenous culture would disappear and so they felt they were preserving it.

 That is not what happened, however, and now Simkin feels museums have a responsibility to work with Indigenous communities to return their heritage to them.

 “The reality is that First Nations didn’t disappear – and they're more than capable of maintaining and controlling items of cultural heritage.
 The museums have not caught up to the fact that we have Indigenous cultural centres and we have institutional capacity and community capacity that will enable those pieces to be returned home.”